-5. Why do you need to access my health and education records?
+5. Why do you need to look at my doctor's and school's notes?

-We know that our health is affected by lots of different things like our genes, the environment and how school is going.
-When we talk about 'environment' we mean the things that make up a young person's day to day experiences - it can include things like where you live, what part of the country you live in, if it's rural or in a city, the structure of your family, or the school you go to.
+We know that our health is impacted by lots of different things like our genes, the environment and how school is going.
+When we talk about 'environment' we mean the things that make up a young person's day to day experiences - it can include things like where you live, or the school you go to.
 Research shows us that a person's genes can affect how they cope with different environments.
 We want to look at how this affects young people's health and wellbeing.
 We know health and wellbeing can be affected by your environment, for example, family life at home, where you live, and how you do at school.
 We would like to invite young people like you to take part in studies looking at how you feel and your mood, the variety of things that affect it, and how your genes can play a part.
 Your social care and education records can help us study these links.